Frequently Asked Questions

 Do garbage cans have to be out of sight during the week?

-Is there a guideline on when trash cans can be put at the curb for pickup?
+Is there a guideline on when trash cans may be put at the curb for pickup?

 Is there curbside leaf pickup in the fall?

-There is a period in the spring and fall when up to 20 bags of leaves, clippings, etc., per week are allowed at no charge to the homeowner.
-See the City of Carmel’s trash and recycling utilities page for more details.
+There is a period in the spring and fall when bags of leaves, clippings, etc., are picked up at no charge to the homeowner.
+See the City of Carmel’s trash and recycling utilities page for details.

 IX.
 Waterstone Tennis Courts